bernd/librrd-ruby/README.md

 # Contribute

-Please test the gem on different systems and report success and/or failure.
+Please test the gem on different systems with different RRDtool versions and report success and/or failure.
 Open issues and/or submit pull requests with fixes.

 Thank you!